fenago/data-science/lab_guides/Lab_5.md

                              'Average total deductions'])\
                     .interactive()
 ```

 You should get the following output:

 ![](./images/B15019_05_20.jpg)

-Caption: Scatter plot of the three clusters

-This is very different compared to our initial results.
-Looking at the
-three clusters, we can see that:

-- The first cluster (red) represents postcodes with low values for
-    both average net tax and total deductions.

-- The second cluster (blue) is for medium average net tax and low
-    average total deductions.

-- The third cluster (orange) is grouping all postcodes with average
-    net tax values above 35,000.

-    Note

-    It is worth noticing that the data points are more spread in the
-    third cluster; this may indicate that there are some outliers in
-    this group.

-This example showed us how important it is to define the right number of
-clusters before training a k-means algorithm if we want to get
-meaningful groups from data.
-We used a method called the Elbow method to
-find this optimal number.

 Exercise 5.03: Finding the Optimal Number of Clusters